antoinejrnc/aviation-finance-models/README.md

 # Aviation Finance Models

-This repository contains two original, professional-grade financial models developed to reflect industry-standard practices in aviation finance, asset valuation, and credit risk analysis.
+This repository contains two financial models developed independently to explore asset valuation and credit risk within the commercial aviation sector.
+The work was undertaken as a self-directed project to deepen my understanding of applied valuation, capital recovery dynamics, and airline financial resilience, beyond standard academic coursework.

-The project was completed independently and is intended to demonstrate applied financial modelling, valuation judgment, and risk analysis skills at a level relevant for graduate study in finance and investment analysis.
+The focus throughout was not on producing stylised outputs, but on building internally consistent models that reflect how valuation and risk assessment are approached in practice.

 ---

 ## 1. Aircraft Asset Valuation Model (Excel)

-### Objective
+### Purpose
-To value a single commercial aircraft using a discounted cash flow (DCF) framework consistent with practices used by aircraft lessors, structured finance teams, and investment committees.
+The objective of this model is to value a single commercial aircraft using a discounted cash flow framework similar to those applied by aircraft lessors and structured finance teams.
+The analysis adopts a long-term ownership perspective and explicitly links lease economics, depreciation behaviour, and exit assumptions.

-### Key Features
+### Modelling Approach
-- Aircraft-level DCF valuation with explicit lease cash flows and terminal residual value
-- Transparent and fully editable assumptions
+- Lease cash flows are forecast explicitly over the assumed lease term.
-- Economic depreciation framework reflecting age, utilisation, and market dynamics
+- Aircraft value evolution is modelled using an economic depreciation approach, reflecting age, utilisation, and market maturity rather than accounting conventions.
-- Base, downside, and stress residual value scenarios
+- Residual value is estimated under base, downside, and stress scenarios and discounted as a terminal cash flow.
-- Explicit WACC construction and sensitivity analysis
-- Lease Rate Factor (LRF) calibration consistent with market benchmarks
-- Clean valuation waterfall producing NPV and IRR outputs
+- The discount rate is constructed transparently using a weighted average cost of capital, with sensitivities used to test exposure to capital market assumptions.
+- Lease Rate Factors are calibrated to ensure consistency between pricing, return requirements, and residual risk.

+The model is structured to allow full transparency of assumptions and to make the interaction between lease pricing, residual value, and required return explicit.

 ### Files
-- `Aircraft_Valuation_Model.xlsx` – fully functional valuation model
+- `Aircraft_Valuation_Model.xlsx`
-- `Aircraft_Valuation_Methodology.pdf` – modelling logic, assumptions, and interpretation of results
+- `Aircraft_Valuation_Methodology.pdf`

 ---

-## 2. Airline Bankruptcy Risk Model (Python)
+## 2. Airline Default Risk Model (Python)

-### Objective
+### Purpose
-To assess relative airline financial health and default risk using ratio analysis, scoring methodology, and macroeconomic stress testing.
+This model assesses relative airline financial strength and potential distress risk through ratio analysis and scenario-based stress testing.
+The intent is not to predict bankruptcy mechanically, but to compare resilience across carriers under varying operating conditions.

 ### Methodology
-- Data ingestion and preprocessing using pandas
+- Financial statement data is ingested and processed using pandas.
-- Liquidity, leverage, profitability, efficiency, and solvency ratios
+- Liquidity, leverage, coverage, efficiency, and cash sustainability metrics are computed consistently across airlines.
-- Transparent scoring and ranking framework
+- A scoring framework aggregates these indicators into a comparative risk ranking.
-- Base, downside, and severe stress scenarios
+- Base, downside, and severe stress scenarios are applied to reflect adverse movements in demand, cost structure, and margins.
-- Visualisation of results and comparative risk profiles
+- Results are visualised to highlight cross-airline differences and sensitivity to stress assumptions.

+The notebook is fully reproducible and structured to make each transformation and assumption explicit.

 ### Files
-- `Airline_Default_Risk_Model.ipynb` – fully commented Jupyter notebook
+- `Airline_Default_Risk_Model.ipynb`

-Airline financial data used in the analysis is sourced from publicly available financial statements.

 ---

-## Skills Demonstrated
-- Financial modelling and valuation (DCF, IRR, sensitivity analysis)
-- Credit and bankruptcy risk assessment
-- Applied use of Python for financial analysis
-- Scenario design and stress testing
-- Clear financial documentation and communication

----

 ## Notes
-All assumptions are explicitly stated in the models.
-The work is original and intended for academic and demonstrative purposes.
+All assumptions are documented directly within the models.
+Data used for the airline analysis is drawn from publicly available financial disclosures.
+The work is intended for academic demonstration and skills development rather than investment recommendation.